andro951/WeaponEnchantments/Readme.md

     *Ingredients - tier 3 Enchanting Table, 2 hallowed bars
     *100% of item experience converted to Essence when offering items.

-### Creating enchantments
-To create or upgrade an enchantment, the recipes are on the crafting grid to your left.
-* You ask the guide about crafting with enchantments.
-* You can also ask the recipe browser mod if you're into that.
 ### Leveling items up
 If you need to accelerate an item's growth, you add XP to it.
 * Automatically